 One of the most effective ways to accomplish this seeming lofty task is by conversation.
 Simply put, you, always having to talk with the child.
-I don’t mean shouting, complaining or frequently recounting all the dos and don’t of life.
-I mean having real discussions with them
+Not shouting, complaining, or frequently recounting all the dos and don’t of life.

 Answering their questions

 I know when it comes to children and questions; they can throw you off balance.
-I mean having your own kid embarrass you with some unexpected deep questions.
-Some questions you are either not prepared for or does not have an answer for.
+I mean having your children embarrass you with some unexpected deep questions.
+Some questions you are either not prepared for or do not have an answer to.

-After listening with patience and understanding, you must be armed with the wisdom to address each of the issues of the child.
-Look for ways to always intelligibly answer their seeming silly questions.
+After listening with patience and understanding, you must have the wisdom to address each of the issues of the child.
+Look for ways to always intelligibly answer their seemingly silly questions.

 Paying attention to their emotions

-Taking advantage of this childish trait, you can easily understand your child, harness their developing attitudes and characters.
+By taking advantage of this childish trait, you can easily understand your child and harness their developing attitudes and characters.
 You can positively and constantly steer their lives for the better.
-Give encouragement where needed, appreciation and admiration where needed, correction or discipline where necessary, the reassurance of unconditional love for the child. … Too long a list; but it is what parenting is really all about.
+Give encouragement where needed, appreciation, and admiration where needed, correction or discipline where necessary, the reassurance of unconditional love for the child, and many more.
+This is what parenting is really about.

 Working mum and time